teejayvanslyke/sassafras/README.markdown

     $ sassafras -t complementary -b red

+Sassafras can also generate an HTML reference sheet with color swatches:

+    $ sassafras -t split_complementary -b blue -f html

 For more information on the various types of color schemes supported by Sassafras, please see the color theory tutorial on which Sassafras was based at http://www.tigercolor.com/color-lab/color-theory/color-theory-intro.htm